AI-Maker-Space/RLXF-Community-Sessions/README.md

 valid2(50k) - for the rewards model

 ## Model
-We will be using the [T5-base](https://huggingface.co/t5-base) model (220M params): Being an encoder-decoder, seems a better option for summarization.
+The target model: We will be using the [T5-base](https://huggingface.co/t5-base) model (220M params): Being an encoder-decoder, seems a better option for summarization.

+The rewards model: We will be using Bert, as an encoder is more appropriate to produce a reward or a penalty based on the input.

 ## References